St Marys railway station, Sydney: Future

 A scoping study into rail investment to service Western Sydney and the proposed Western Sydney Airport was announced by the New South Wales and Australian governments in November 2015.
 The study's final report was released in March 2018 and included a proposal to construct a "North-South Link" from Schofields to Macarthur via the airport.

 At the same time, the governments announced the development of a new rail line serving the airport.
 This line would form part of the North-South Link, running south from St Marys to the airport, before continuing on to the "Badgerys Creek Aerotropolis" – an area south of the airport.
 Funding for the line will be split 50:50 between the governments.
-The line is likely to be constructed as a metro or light metro.
+Construction began December 2022 on the Sydney Metro Western Sydney Airport.

+An additional pedestrian footbridge is set to be built and will consist of a direct entrance towards the adjacent upcoming Metro Station and a passageway to the existing multi-storey car park.

 Description

 The St Mary's Station complex includes: